Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5Z5pyzNiaVY.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: Turbofuel in Jetpacks would make a bunch of stuff easier?
 https://www.youtube.com/watch?v=5Z5pyzNiaVY
-This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Turbofuel for Jetpacks?](./yt-PBccbfC_x2E.md) [https://www.youtube.com/watch?v=PBccbfC_x2E](https://www.youtube.com/watch?v=PBccbfC_x2E)
+This question was possibly duplicated with a more recent answer: [August 24th, 2021 Livestream Q&A: Will Turbofuel work in the Jetpack in future?](./yt-fo9YWVJyuVo.md) [https://www.youtube.com/watch?v=fo9YWVJyuVo](https://www.youtube.com/watch?v=fo9YWVJyuVo)

 ### Topics